-Corsair all but invented the modern look and feel of custom-cooled gaming PCs, championing customizable RGB lighting effects, and making the process of installing custom cooling solutions that much easier.
+Corsair all but invented the modern look and feel of custom-cooled gaming PCs, championing customisable RGB lighting effects, and making the process of installing custom cooling solutions that much easier.
 Its new Hydro X Series is the latest evolution of its product philosophy of high-performance, ease of use, and beautiful RGB lighting effects.

 Whatever you want to cool, Corsair has a block for it

-The Hydro X series is a gorgeous mix of products, combining pumps, tubing, reservoirs, and fans, but at the heart of every custom watercooling system are the hunks of metal that sit on top of the components to whisk as much heat away from them as possible.
+The Hydro X series is a gorgeous mix of products, combining pumps, tubing, reservoirs, and fans.
+But, at the heart of every custom watercooling system are the hunks of metal that sit on top of the components to whisk as much heat away from them as possible.
 The blocks.

 Corsair’s new Hydro X range includes both CPU and graphics card blocks, with different looks and features, as well as various mounting options to cover all of the most popular sockets and cards.
 For CPUs, there are options for AM4 and sTR4 sockets, covering AMD Ryzen and Threadripper processors from the first generation to the third (and potentially beyond to the fourth generation, Zen 3 CPUs too).